PranavRao25/OS/OS.md

 Requests :
 1. ReadRequest -
-   i.
-If there are no active or waiting writers then allow reader to read
+   1. If there are no active or waiting writers then allow reader to read
-       a.
-Keep a count of no of active readers
+	   1. Keep a count of no of active readers
-       b.
-Send message to the reader that it may proceed (via pid_queue) ii.
-Put the reader into ReaderQueue
+	   2. Send message to the reader that it may proceed (via pid_queue)
+   2. Put the reader into ReaderQueue
 2. EndRead -
-   i.
-Decrement no of readers
+	1. Decrement no of readers
-   ii.
-If No readers left and there are waiting writers
+	2. If No readers left and there are waiting writers
-   	a.
-Increment no of writers
+		1. Increment no of writers
-	b.
-Extract latest writer from the WriterQueue
+		2. Extract latest writer from the WriterQueue
-	c.
-Send message to Writer to proceed (via pid_queue)
+	3. Send message to Writer to proceed (via pid_queue)
 3. WriteRequest -
-   i.
-If there are no active writers/readers then allow writer to write
+	1. If there are no active writers/readers then allow writer to write
-       a.
-Keep a count of no of active writers
+		1. Keep a count of no of active writers
-       b.
-Send message to the writer that it may proceed (via pid_queue) ii.
-Put the writer into WriterQueue
+		2. Send message to the writer that it may proceed (via pid_queue)
+	2. Put the writer into WriterQueue
 4. EndWrite
-   i.
-Decrement no of writers
+   1. Decrement no of writers
-   ii.
-If there are waiting readers
+   2. If there are waiting readers
-   	a. let all readers to read ( by extracting from the queue and sending approval via pid_queue) iii.If there are waiting writers
+	   1. let all readers to read ( by extracting from the queue and sending approval via pid_queue)
+   3. If there are waiting writers
-   	a.
-Extract latest writer from the WriterQueue
+	   1. Extract latest writer from the WriterQueue
-	c.
-Send message to Writer to proceed (via pid_queue)
+	   2. Send message to Writer to proceed (via pid_queue)

 Why we did not use a Coordinator process in Database Model -
 1. Multiple Readers can read concurrently.

 Problem -
-A Continous stream of readers can complete prevent a writer from ever gaining access Solution : When a reader arrives when there is already a writer waiting, it is made to wait and when the last reader leaves, the writer is given access
+A Continuous stream of readers can complete prevent a writer from ever gaining access Solution :
+When a reader arrives when there is already a writer waiting, it is made to wait and when the last reader leaves, the writer is given access

 CHAPTER 8 : SYNCHRONISATION & SEMAPHORES